A Quiet Place (2018)

 By the Geezer of Oz

-“In a post-apocalyptic world, in order to survive, a family has to adjust to living in silence while hiding from alien monsters who hunt with an ultra-heightened sense of hearing.”
+“In a post-apocalyptic world, to survive, a family has to live in silence while hiding from alien monsters with an ultra-heightened sense of hearing.”

 A Quiet Place is a nerve-wracking, suspenseful, sci-fi horror-thriller which has the feel of an M. Night Shyamalan film, who I am mostly a fan of.
-The production value is high, the acting largely on point and the direction by John Krasinski (Leatherheads, Away We Go, The Hollars, 13 Hours, TV’s The Office, Tom Clancy’s Jack Ryan), surprisingly masterful.
+Production value is high, the acting on point and the direction by John Krasinski (Leatherheads, Away We Go, 13 Hours, TV’s The Office, Tom Clancy’s Jack Ryan) is surprisingly masterful.
 So why is it that, almost all the way through the viewing experience, I failed to fully connect and surrender to the film?

-All that being said, as mentioned before, Krasinski does a masterful job both in directing and starring in this film.
-Emily Blunt (The Adjustment Bureau, Looper, Edge of Tomorrow, Sicario, The Girl on the Train) is amazing as always and the scenes involving the two of them together were a joy to watch.
+All that being said, as mentioned before, Krasinski does a masterful job in both directing and starring in this film.
+Emily Blunt (The Adjustment Bureau, Looper, Edge of Tomorrow, Sicario, The Girl on the Train) is amazing as always and scenes involving the two sharing the screen were a joy to watch.
 Millicent Simmonds (Wonderstruck) and Noah Jupe (Suburbicon, Wonder) were also mostly believable as their kids.

-A little frustrating, but an enjoyable tension-filled ride.
-7/10.
+A little frustrating and flawed, yet an enjoyable tension-filled ride throughout.

 SHARE